News Scenarios Loan Programs About Me Pre-Qual Contact

 How I Handle This

 I inventory every source.
 Type, documentation, history, stability.
-Calculate qualifying income the way each lender would.
-Match you with the one that produces the strongest file.
+For a multiple income streams mortgage, I calculate qualifying income the way each lender would and match you with the one that produces the strongest supportable file.

 Questions I Get